sixteenmillimeter/frameworks_archiver/README.md

 # frameworks_archiver
 FRAMEWORKS listserv archive script

 To run this script you need [pup](https://github.com/ericchiang/pup) installed.
-It also uses wget and grep.
+It also uses curl and grep.

+Working on an awk command to replace pup, here.

 Start the archive process in 3 commands: